cljfx/cljfx/README.md

      typing too fast;
    - when dispatching events on startup that prepare some views to avoid showing empty screens.

-   In these cases you can put `:fx/sync true` to event map: that will block event handler until this event is processed.
+   In these cases you can put `:fx/sync true` to event map: that will block call to event handler until this event is processed.

 ### How does it actually work